List of Twin Star Exorcists characters: Other characters

 Benio's familiar who is very protective of her.
 He can possess vehicles and machines to assist the Twin Stars in their missions.
-While he appears since the beginning of the anime series, Kinako only appears in the manga when Rokuro takes ownership of Benio's house, which was abandoned after her clan was disbanded following her parents' deaths and Yuuto's betrayal, guarded by him since then.
+While he appears in the anime series from the beginning, Kinako only appears in the manga when Rokuro takes ownership of Benio's house, which was abandoned after her clan was disbanded following her parents' deaths and Yuuto's betrayal, and has been guarded by him since then.